wildkatz2004/wordpress-vm/README.md

 To run:
 Paste all of the following in to terminal and hit Return: curl -L -o 'wordpress_install.sh' https://raw.githubusercontent.com/wildkatz2004/wordpress-vm/master/wordpress_install.sh && sudo bash wordpress_install.sh

+***Use at your own risk.***

+***I will not be liable for any issues, problems or errors that may occur to your server(s) and or IT environment at a a result of using the contents of this repository or anything else that resides within my Github code.***